ericvera/getsetdel/README.md

 // Option 1.
 Minimum required options
 // This will result in an IndexedDB databased named
-// 'getsetdel-storename' with a store called 'store' const storeToken = await createStore({
+// 'getsetdel-store-name' with a store called 'store' const storeToken = await createStore({
   name: 'store-name',
 })